marzin89/gulp-automation/README.md

 ### File structure
-Source files can be found in the _src_ folder, which contains the _index.html_ file and subdirectories for CSS, JS and image files.
+Source files can be found in the _src_ folder, which contains the _index.html_ file and subdirectories for SASS, JS and image files.
-There are currently multiple CSS and JS files.
+There are currently multiple SASS and JS files.

-The _pub_ folder contains the concatenated/minified/compressed/copied
+The _pub_ folder contains the compiled/concatenated/minified/compressed/copied
 files waiting to be tested/published.

 ### Tasks